 In 2009, I noticed that Mark was single again.
 I was a miserable person and also single once more.
 When we met again, I knew I belonged with him.
 We were married and our family joined together like it had always belonged.
 Our children came to know of our experience and showed us respect and comfort beyond belief.
 I saw that there was more to life than unhappiness and mourning.
 But even with Mark and I together again, the guilt began.
 I kept thinking, “Why couldn’t we have gotten married 20 years ago???”

-We rededicated our lives to the Lord and I became involved with a Bible study for post-abortion at the Women’s Pregnancy Center.
+We rededicated our lives to the Lord and I became involved with a Bible study for post-abortion at the Women’s Pregnancy Center (now the Empower Life Center).
 I had originally called the Women’s Pregnancy Center looking for a way to volunteer.
 The director told me about the Bible study.
 It’s amazing how God had that all planned.
 I was very nervous when I started attending the study because you don’t ever really know how people will treat you when they hear your story.
 During the Bible study, I realized that God had forgiven me long ago for what I had done, but it was I who hadn’t forgiven myself.
 I saw that there were many other women out there also hurting and just wanting someone to understand.
 I found comfort, forgiveness and grace that I never knew was possible.

 There is healing, forgiveness, and wholeness in Christ.
 Satan wants to remind us what we have done, and there are still days when I think of our precious one in Heaven.
 But knowing she is in the arms of Jesus waiting for her family brings us comfort.